jcfranco/cc-repro-error-with-strict-ts-and-cc1.4.0/README.md

-# Repro case for error caused when building with TS5 (strict) and calcite-components@1.4.0
+# Repro case for error caused when building with TS (strict) and calcite-components@1.4.0

 ## Steps to repro